 "In my early professional years I was asking the question: How can I treat, or cure, or change this person?
 Now I would phrase the question in this way: How can I provide a relationship which this person may use for his own personal growth?" - Carl Rogers

-I also work closely with a network of psychiatrists, and if indicated, can facilitate private psychiatric hospitalisation.
+I also work closely with a network of psychiatrists, and if indicated, facilitate private psychiatric hospitalisation.
 Dave provides in-patient therapy during hospitalisation at Life Hunters Craig Hospital and Nurture Sunnyside Mental Health Hospital.

 Feeling a bit down lately and nothing seems to lift your spirits?
 It might be time to seek help from a licensed professional.
 My Individual Therapy sessions help patients develop positive attitudes towards life’s most complex circumstances.
 Call me today and allow me to help you see the glass half full in everything that life has to offer.